What to do if you’re depressed?

 Medication is commonly thought of as a first line treatment for depression in the media–this is far from observed practice.

-Dr. Shcherbakov points out that while medication “may be a helpful adjunct treatment” to depression it should not be the sole means through which people seek to treat their episodes.
+Dr. Shcherbakov points out that while medication such as SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin and norepinephrine reuptake inhibitors) may be a helpful adjunct treatment to depression, these medications should not be the sole means through which people seek to treat their depressive episodes.

 “For people who have treatment-resistant depression, where many medications have been tried but have not been successful, TMS (transcranial magnetic stimulation) and ECT (electroconvulsive therapy)are helpful options,” Kamis-Brinda adds.